Chat to other families

 Family Lives recognises that workplace bullying is undoubtedly going to impact on family life.
 It would be very hard for anyone not to bring troubles home from work, but the pressure that a situation at work can put on relationships can make family life extremely turbulent.

 If the victim does eventually reveal what is going on at work, partners can react differently.
 If you are lucky your partner will want to support you and offer moral support and fight the bully with you.
 On the flip side of the coin you might have a partner who blames the victim for bringing on trouble in the first place and belittles them for thinking about wanting to fight back and take a stand because they feel this could jeopardise their job.
-It is saddening to know that many families can be torn apart over workplace bullying and relationships can also become a casualty.
+It is saddening to know that many families can be torn apart over workplace bullying and relationships can also suffer.

 From the victim’s point of view they might feel that there is no release from the pressure.
 For someone who suffers harassment at work and who then returns home to an unsympathetic partner there is no let up, and sadly this can be the true reality of workplace bullying.
 There has to be a release for the pent up emotions that workplace bullying can cause.
 We hope that families will seek some much needed support which will in turn help to keep families together so they can find a way to support each other through this difficult time.

 If any of this hits a nerve, please do seek support.
 Family Lives is always here to offer emotional support to help you through difficult times, but there are also professional organisations out there that specialize in workplace bullying.
 Please don’t suffer in silence as there is help out there.
+Read more information from ACAS on what to do about workplace bullying.
+You can also talk to other people experiencing workplace bullying in our bullying forum.